 Next Best

-If you’re not completely sold on my top pick for a hotel near the Christmas markets in Copenhagen, don’t worry, I have another excellent option for you.
+If you’re not completely sold on my top pick for a hotel near the Christmas markets, don’t worry, I have another excellent option for you.

-This hotel is also situated in a central location, offering easy access to the markets and other attractions, and boasts comfortable rooms and excellent amenities.
+This hotel is also in a central location, with easy access to the markets and other attractions.
+It has comfortable rooms and excellent amenities.

 Address: Løngangstræde 27, 1468 Copenhagen

-At only 400 metres from Copenhagen Christmas Market, this means the h27 Hotel is a 5-minute walk from the market and other famous sights in Copenhagen.
+At only 400 metres from Copenhagen Christmas Market, this means the Hotel Motel One is a 5-minute walk from the market and other famous sights in Copenhagen.

-Importantly, this is one of the most sustainable hotels in Copenhagen as they use 100% renewable energy in the hotel, avoid single-use plastic and the hotel offers bicycle rental to help you get around sustainably.
+Importantly, this is one of the more sustainable hotels in Copenhagen as they use 100% renewable energy, avoid single-use plastic, and offer bicycle rental to help you get around sustainably.

 Near Tivoli Gardens

-Staying in a hotel near Tivoli Gardens in Copenhagen is an excellent choice, particularly during the Christmas season.
+Staying in a hotel near Tivoli Gardens in Copenhagen is an excellent choice.

-The area around Tivoli is also home to many restaurants, cafes, and shops, making it a convenient location for exploring the city.
+The area around Tivoli is home to many restaurants, cafes, and shops, as well as the amusement park.

-A great boutique hotel that is centrally located near the Tivoli Gardens.
-The black, white and pale green design palette gives the rooms a modern yet cosy feel.
+This is a great boutique hotel that is centrally located near the Tivoli Gardens.
+The black, white, and pale green design palette gives the rooms a modern yet cosy feel.

 The beautiful designer Danish furniture in an orange and blue colour scheme is unique and inviting, as well as the quality timber floorboards that help provide a very Scandinavian hotel experience.

-The Huxley is located in little further from some of the other hotels mentioned here, as it is on the waterfront but not quite near Nyhavn.
-Instead, the hotel is in the Gammelholm District, which is about 600 metres from Strøget (the main Christmas market) and 1.5km from the Tivoli Gardens.
+The Huxley is on the waterfront, not far from Nyhavn.
+It’s in the Gammelholm District, about 600 metres from Strøget (the main Christmas market) and 1.5km from the Tivoli Gardens.

 This is a great location if you would like to be near some of the city’s excellent restaurants and if you want to stay in a quieter area while still being in the city centre.